SumoLogic/sumologic-documentation/docs/cse/troubleshoot/troubleshoot-parsers.md

 ### Escalation requirements

+Provide the following:
-* A concise description of the problem
-   * Screenshots are helpful for understanding current and potentially previous behavior if there was a change.
+* A concise description of the problem.
+Screenshots are helpful for understanding current and potentially previous behavior if there was a change.
-* A representative raw log sample
+* A representative raw log sample.
    * Include logs which represent the issue.
    * For new support or extension of an already supported source, include logs which represent the types of (possibly new) events.
-* A security use case if it is not immediately obvious
-   * Not all logs necessarily will be useful in Cloud SIEM.
+* Security use case if it is not immediately obvious.
+Not all logs necessarily will be useful in Cloud SIEM.
-* Supporting documentation
-   * Esoteric or poorly labelled values may require documentation which is not always publicly available.
+* Supporting documentation.
+Esoteric or poorly labelled values may require documentation which is not always publicly available.
-* Configuration information
-   * Many data sources will have options for configuring logging.
+* Configuration information.
+Many data sources will have options for configuring logging.
 It is important to understand what those settings are to develop new global support for a data source or offer advice for a custom solution if a global one is not appropriate.

-### Gathering raw samples
+### Gather raw samples

 Prior to opening a support request, it is helpful to gather sample raw logs (without field extraction rules overwriting `_raw`) which represent the identified issue.